0xvext/0xvext.github.io/_posts/2018-11-04-analysis-of-facebook-advertiser-data.md

 * There are 6 entries for a company that does garage door repair and installation.
 I do not, nor have I ever, owned a garage.
 I have no idea why this lands so high.

 * There are 5 entries for a company that builds homes.
-I suppose this one is a big more generic and understandable, but I also haven't had a home built, nor ever looked into building one.
+I suppose this one is a bit more generic and understandable, but I also haven't had a home built, nor ever looked into building one.

 * 4 different sports entities show up, which is only notable because I have as close to zero interest in sports as possible, and I've certainly never directly used any sports websites or other sports-related services.
 Possibly something from a gym membership, though?